Uncategorized

 Creativity, Yoga Therapy and Well-being (part 1)

 IN September 2021 I began my 550 hour Yoga Therapy Training with Yoga United.
-I’m taking my next step towards reclaiming a yoga practice for myself and others rooted in cultivating trust, compassion and connection with ourselves and the wisdom that resides within our own body.
-Supporting ourselves to become more aware, responsive and grounded in a stronger sense of self.
-Encouraging respect and kindness towards our own (often hidden and well defended – perhaps?) fears and vulnerabilities.
+I’m taking my next step towards reclaiming a yoga practice for myself and others rooted in cultivating trust, compassion and connection with myself and the wisdom that resides within my own body.
+Supporting myself to become more aware, responsive and grounded in a stronger sense of self.
+Encouraging respect and kindness towards my own (often hidden and well defended – perhaps?) fears and vulnerabilities.
 Helping to connect more deeply with other human beings; feeling more understood, supported and less alone!
 This all feels vital to authentic creative expression and my evolving yoga therapy practice.

 Holding space for wondering, exploring and not knowing

-My pull, as a yoga therapist, is towards cultivating a compassionate and attentive relationship with our bodies, and to support others on their exploratory journey to connect with wholeness.
-Gentle movement practices focussed around developing awareness of the body and breath to support calm, relaxation and connecting with ourself in the present moment.
+My pull, as a yoga therapist, is towards cultivating a compassionate and attentive relationship with my body, and to support others on their exploratory journey to connect with wholeness.
+Gentle movement practices focussed around developing awareness of body and breath to support calm, relaxation and connecting with ourselves in this present moment.

-Encouraging health seekers, with respect and care, to slowly and kindly connect with this awareness of themselves in their own body.
+My focus is on encouraging YOU, with respect and care, to slowly and kindly connect with awareness of yourself in your own body.
 Being in the moment, developing an acceptance of the here and now and yourself just as you are.
-Respecting how you feel, how your body feels, your thoughts and Noticing what comes up; your own reactions, feelings, and fostering a curious approach to all of this.
+Respecting how you feel, how your body feels, your thoughts and Noticing what comes up; your own reactions, feelings – fostering a curious approach to all of this.
 As a yoga therapist I will be lead by you and what you need in this moment.

 I want to support you to become more aware of your own needs and desires, valuing your own thoughts and feelings – connecting to your life force – your vital energy, creativity and being present in the world.